Whirlpool Oven F3 E0 Error Code

 How do I find the RTD sensor on my Whirlpool oven?

-Can I use a universal temperature sensor to replace the Whirlpool RTD?
+Can I use a universal temperature sensor instead of the Whirlpool OEM part?

 Related Whirlpool Oven Error Codes